 Sri Guru Hargobind Sahib Ji

-Guru Hargobind Sahib Ji (Gurmukhi: ਗੁਰੂ ਹਰਿ ਗੋਬਿੰਦ) (Saturday, 5 July 1595 - Tuesday, 19 March 1644) was the sixth of the Ten Gurus of Sikhism.
-He became Guru on 11 June 1606 following in the footsteps of his father Guru Arjan Sahib Ji.
+Guru Hargobind Sahib Ji (Gurmukhi: ਗੁਰੂ ਹਰਿਗੋਬਿੰਦ ਸਾਹਿਬ ਜੀ) was the sixth of the Ten Gurus of Sikhism.
+He became Guru on 11th June 1606 following in the footsteps of his father Guru Arjan Sahib Ji.
 While the ceremonial rites were being performed by Baba Buddha Ji, Guru Hargobind Ji asked Baba Buddha to adorn him with a sword rather than the Seli of Nanak which had been used previously by the earlier Gurus.

 Guru Hargobind then put on not one but two swords; one on his left side and the other on his right.
-He declared that the two swords signified "Miri" and "Piri", "Temporal Power" and "Spiritual Power", one which would smite the oppressor and the other which would protect the innocent.
-He told his followers: "In the guru's house spiritual and mundane powers shall be combined".
-"My rosary shall be the sword-belt and on my turban I shall wear a Kalgi" (an ornament for the turban, which was then worn by Mughal and Hindu rulers).
+He declared that the two swords signified "Miri" and "Piri", "Temporal Power" and "Spiritual Power".
+One would to deliver a powerful blow to the oppressor and the other would protect the innocent.
+He told his followers: "In the Guru's house spiritual and temporal powers shall be combined".
+"My rosary shall be the sword-belt and on my dastar I shall wear a kalgi".
+A kalgi an ornament for the dastar, which at the time was worn by mughal and hindu rulers.

-Guru Hargobind carried the same light of Guru Nanak; but he added to it the lustre of the sword.
+Guru Hargobind carried the same light of Guru Nanak; but he added to it the quality of the sword.
 Guru Hargobind sahib Ji was also the inventor of the Taus.
-Guru Ji watched a peacock singing one day, and wished to make a instrument to mimic the same sound as the peacock, thus came the Taus.
+Guru Ji watched a peacock singing one day, and wished to make a instrument to mimic the same sound as the peacock, so the Taus was invented.

 The following is a summary of the main highlights of Guru Ji's life:

-• Introduced martial arts and weapons training and created a standing Military force for the defence of the masses following his father's martyrdom.
+• Introduced martial arts and weapons training and created a standing Military force for the defense of the masses following his father's martyrdom.

 • Carried 2 swords of Miri and Piri.

-• Built the Akal Tahkt in 1608 - which is now one of five Tahkts (Seats of Power) of the Sikh Religion.
+• Built the Akal Takht in 1608 - which is now one of five Takhts (Seats of Power) of the Sikh Religion.

 • Founded the city of Kiratpur in District Rupnagar, (old name Ropar), Punjab

 • Was held in the fort of Gwalior for one year, ostensibly to pray for the recovery of the ill Emperor Jahangir (the Guru had willingly gone to the fort).
-When Jahangir ordered his release, he refused to leave unless 52 imprisoned Hindu Rajas were freed as well.
+When Jahangir ordered his release, he refused to leave unless 52 imprisoned hindu Rajas were freed as well.
 Cleverly he earned their freedom by turning the Emperor's own words against him.
-To mark this occasion the Sikhs celebrate Bandi Chorr Divas to celebrate his release and Deepa wali to celebrate his return to Amritsar.
+To mark this occasion, Sikhs celebrate Bandi Chorr Divas to celebrate his release and return to Amritsar.

 • First Guru to engage in warfare, fighting and winning 4 defensive battles with Mughal forces.